yasinmsm/CyberSec/README.md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Playbook YAML file may be used to install only certain pieces of it, such as Filebeat.

   - The following playbooks are used to create the ELK-Server in the Azure box
-  _TODO: Enter the playbook file._
+   - Ansible playbook
+   - Filebeat playbook

 This document contains the following details:
 - Description of the Topology